pni-libraries/python-pninexus/doc/sphinx/index.rst

 Welcome to the documentation of `python-pninexus`.
-This package is a wrapper for libh5cpp_ and libpninexus_.
+This package is a python wrapper for libh5cpp_ and libpninexus_.

 .. _libh5cpp: https://github.com/ess-dmsc/h5cpp